yicao-elina/LLM4Chem-Explainable-synthesis/tests/README_tests.md

 (numbers above are placeholders — real values depend on the engine and gold standards used)

-🛠️ Adding New Tests
+🛠️ Adding new tests and modifying gold standards

-- Place new case definitions under tests/ as YAML files.
+- Place new case definitions under `tests/cases` as YAML files.
+- Modify/ add new gold standards file (`CASE{number}_edges.json`, `CASE{number}_paths.json`, `CASE{number}_receipe.json`).
-- Update aliases.yaml if new shorthand mappings are required.
+- (optional) Update aliases.yaml if new shorthand mappings are required.
+We plan to update normalization method using LLM moving forward.
-- Run run_eval.py again to include them in evaluation.
+- Run `run_eval.py` again to include them in evaluation.

 📝 Notes

-- Commit only YAML definitions and scripts, not large CSV result files.
+- Commit only YAML definitions and scripts, not large CSV result files for current version.
 - Ensure the engine and dependencies are installed before running tests.
 - The tests are designed to check:
   - Edge-level F1 (correctness of causal links)